Where to go snorkeling in the Turks and Caicos Islands?

 On the west coast of Provo, Malcom’s Road Beach is a good shore access option.
 At this location, you can discover an artificial reef, made up of hundreds of ceramic balls.
 This spot is however only recommended for experienced snorkelers because of the currents or waves that can occur in the area.

 A stay in Providenciales is also the opportunity to treat yourself to one or more boat trips to more remote spots.
-Among the most popular snorkeling tours destinations are Northwest Point Marine National Park, West Caicos Marine National Park, Leeward Cut Reef and Turtle Rock, all accessible from the island.
+Among the most popular snorkeling tour destinations are Northwest Point Marine National Park, West Caicos Marine National Park, Leeward Cut Reef and Turtle Rock, all accessible from the island.

 For a more original experience, opt for a paddle or kayak trip to Mangrove Cay.
 Once in the heart of the mangrove swamp, you will explore its crystal-clear waters and its root forests, where many fish grow before reaching the reefs or the open sea.